Frequently Asked Questions

 While our primary base is on the Gold Coast (so you’ll see a lot of Gold Coast focus in our services), we do extend daily living assistance to nearby regions.
 We have a growing team in South Brisbane and can also serve participants in the Toowoomba and Beaudesert areas.
 If you’re in or around these locations and need help with daily living tasks, JANGO is ready to assist.
 We believe in supporting our community broadly, so we’re continually expanding our reach to ensure no one misses out on quality care due to where they live in South East Queensland.

 Our daily living assistance is provided by trained and caring support workers who are part of the JANGO team.
 All our support staff have relevant qualifications or certifications in disability care and have undergone thorough background checks.
 They also receive ongoing training in areas like first aid, safe manual handling, and personal care techniques.
 Just as importantly, we select our team for their compassionate personalities and reliability.
 Many of our support workers have extensive experience helping individuals with similar needs, so you can trust that you’re in capable hands.
-We ensure that the same support worker (or a small consistent team) works with you regularly, so you can build trust and a
+We ensure that the same support worker (or a small consistent team) works with you regularly, so you can build trust and a comfortable routine together.

 Daily living assistance typically falls under the Core Supports – Assistance with Daily Life budget in your NDIS plan.
 If you have funding allocated to “Assistance with daily life” or similar wording, you can use that funding for services like personal care and household assistance.
 Most NDIS participants with everyday support needs will have this included in their plan.
 If you’re not sure, JANGO can help review your plan or you can contact the NDIA to clarify your funding categories.
 Even if you don’t have it currently, during your next plan review you can discuss adding daily living supports if you need them.
 JANGO’s team is happy to advise you on the process and provide any supporting information about why daily assistance would be beneficial in helping you achieve your independent living goals.